Close

 Common Types of Personal Injury in Aurora

 Personal injury law covers a wide range of situations.
 Any situation where another party breached a duty of care that they owed to someone else, thereby causing injury to that person, could be considered within the world of personal injury.
-Our Aurora personal injury lawyers have highlighted just a few of the most common types of personal injury lawsuit below.
+Our personal injury lawyers have highlighted just a few of the most common types of personal injury lawsuits below.

 Slip and Falls

-Whenever a property owner invites someone else onto their property, they are responsible for taking appropriate measures to prevent the visiting party from suffering foreseeable harm.
 To determine whether the owner met their duties in your case, you will first have to distinguish whether you were a licensee (one who enters the property for the business interests of the owner) or an invitee (one who enters the property with no business interest).
-Slippery floors, unstable footing, and poor lighting are some of the most common causes of personal injury lawsuits for premises liability in Aurora.

 Car Accidents

 Every year, car accidents are a leading cause of fault-based injury, not just in Aurora but across the country.
 However, not every injurious car accident involves two cars or two drivers.
 In fact, the most serious car accidents are often those involving motorcyclists, bicyclists, and pedestrians.
-Always call 911 at the scene of your accident and seek immediate medical attention, even if you are not sure whether you have suffered injury.

 Defective Products

-You can sue for injuries caused by a defective product even if you were not the purchaser of the product, so long as your injuries were a foreseeable consequence of the defective product.
 Depending on the product in question, the manufacturer or retailer may incur liability if the product is not safe to use as intended or does not feature explicit instructions on safe use.
 Because liability for a defective product is not always clear, you can benefit from the assistance of a seasoned Aurora personal injury attorney.

 Medical Malpractice